Premium Financing Life Insurance: The Complete 2025 Guide

 There is often a catch when borrowing money from a third party lending institution.
 Thus, loan terms should always be carefully reviewed and negotiated whenever possible.

-That said, loan rates for premium financing are generally variable (and NOT fixed) and we’ve been operating in an environment of very low interest rates.
+That said, loan rates for premium financing are generally variable (and NOT fixed) and we’re now operating in an environment of higher interest rates compared to the 2010s and early 2020s.

-Thus, it is easy in today’s environment to make the numbers work for premium financing loans.
+Thus, it’s more challenging in today’s environment to make the numbers work for premium financing loans compared to just a few years ago.

-However, were interest rates to rise, those taking advantage of premium financing loans may find themselves in a different financial scenario.
+However, were interest rates to decline, those taking advantage of premium financing loans may find themselves in a more favorable financial scenario.

-To keep this in perspective though, in an environment of rising interest rates, it is also highly likely that dividend rates on whole life insurance premium financing policies would also likely rise, although probably not as quickly.
+To keep this in perspective though, in an environment of changing interest rates, it is also highly likely that dividend rates on whole life insurance premium financing policies would also likely shift, although probably not as quickly.

 No Tax Advantages